Salomon Ultimate Ride 2021 Review

 Flex and Pop

 It has what Salomon call the Responsive Flex, which I guess is to get away from the general soft/medium/stiff ratings.
 If I had to rate it myself, I would say that it has a medium-stiffish flex to it.
 It definitely has a solid feel, without being overly stiff.
-Ollies over rollers and jumps are super fun on this board, it is easy to load the tail up, and it pops you up very nicely.
+Ollies over rollers and jumps are super fun on this board, it pops back nice and hard.
+Riding fast through chopped up Australian slush is no problem, you can put tons of weight through the tail and it holds up without a problem.
+I really noticed this when I would be with friends who ride really fast, the Huck Knife took work to keep stable but the Ultimate Ride did it without a problem.

 - Great camber feel

-Overall, the Ultimate Ride is the best board that I had ever ridden, it suits my style of riding perfectly, and I think they have nailed the balance between fun and aggressive.
-When it comes out in stores later this year, it will be the board that I buy.
+Overall, the Ultimate Ride is the best board that I had ever ridden, it suits my style of riding perfectly, and I think they have gotten the balance between a fun board with aggressive features just right.

 The camber is just right, it will give you pop and stability when you need it, but isn’t super catchy.
-Have a look on the pictures and video tabs to see what people are able to do on this board.
+For me it is one board that I can ride everywhere.

 If you are a confident rider, who likes the feel of camber boards and is looking for a freestyle board that can do it all, this is what you want.
 It has almost all the high end features that Salomon offer, but with that comes a downside.
 It is a high priced board, the expensive parts it is made of all add up pretty quickly.
 If it is out of your price range, the Huck Knife has a similar ride and feel to it, with a cheaper price.